Why Open-Source Still Wins: How Spree Enables Freedom, Ownership, and Vendor Independence

 Spree Commerce supports long-term platform stability through:

-Open-source strategy provides continuity across product cycles, acquisitions, and shifts in the SaaS landscape.
+Open-source strategy provides continuity across product cycles, acquisitions, and shifts in the SaaS market.

 Learn more about Spree open-source eCommerce community.